-The Family Medicine Residency program at University Hospitals Regional Hospitals is approved for 15 residents.
-We are currently a 5-5-5 program and has full ACGME accreditation.
-The residents have experiences at University Hospitals Cleveland Medical Center’s 900-bed teaching hospital, as well as University Hospitals Richmond, Bedford, Geauga and Geneva medical centers.
+The Family Medicine Residency program at University Hospitals Geauga Medical Center is approved for 12 residents.
+We are currently a 4-4-4 program and has full ACGME accreditation.
+The residents have experiences at University Hospitals Cleveland Medical Center’s 900-bed teaching hospital and UH Geauga Medical Center.
 They gain valuable experiences not only working with the inner city indigent care patients but also get to work with the rural Amish population.

 We take advantage of UH Cleveland Medical Center and UH Rainbow Babies & Children's by having the family medicine residents rotate in the neonatal intensive care unit, newborn nursery, pediatric emergency department, pediatric inpatient services and labor and delivery unit.
 There is a wealth of tertiary care experience for residents at UH Cleveland Medical Center.

-The residents have quarterly journal clubs with family medicine attendings present.
-They also participate in community service rotations at multiple health fairs, event coverage and time spent at the free clinic.
+The program has quarterly journal clubs with family medicine attendings participating.
+The residents also participate in community service at multiple health fairs and event coverage.
 The hospital has purchased laptops for each family medicine resident to use for EMR, medical research and home call.

 Residents are expected to develop a continuity panel of patients.
-Our family medicine continuity clinic sites are with well-established UH system physicians with the goal of providing adequate volume and a large scope of patient mix to attain 1,650 patient visits during residency.
+Our family medicine continuity clinic sites are with well-established UH system physicians with the goal of providing adequate volume and a large scope of patient mix to attain 1,000 clinic hours during residency.

 Overall, the UH system has been very supportive of our family medicine program both economically and philosophically.
 They really see the benefit of having a strong family medicine program to enhance the growth of the entire system.